 This page helps to you think about teaching subjects that may be difficult to teach within the context of the unit.

 There are a number of ways in which you can approach Homeschooling Unit Studies and make choices as to the content of your unit study.
 After all, you are in the page, "Design Your Homeschooling Unit Studies!"

 It is virtually limitless: History, Science, Literature, Character, Biblical theme and so on.

-Decide which unit study ideas or topics to study.
+Need help?
+This page helps you decide which unit study ideas or topics to study.

 We can do this through Kid's Learning Activities.

 Do you have a terrific free homeschooling resource you would love to share?